>_

 Network Layer (The Traffic Cop).

-• Connects two or more different networks (e.g., LAN to WAN).
+• Connects different networks (LAN to WAN).

 • Uses IP Addresses to route packets.